trailblazer/trailblazer.github.io/gems/cells/api.md

 ## Builder

-Often, it is good practice to replace decider code from views or classes into separate sub-cells.
+Often, it's good practice to replace decider code from views or classes by extracting it out into separate sub-cells.
 Or in case you want to render a polymorphic collection, builders come in handy.

 Builders allow instantiating different cell classes for different models and options.